Star formation history and metallicity in the Galactic inner bulge revealed by the red giant branch bump

-We fitted the LFs with a three Gaussians model plus an exponential background, that takes into account the AGBB\footnote{This feature has not been taken into account for the data analysis as it might be too faint to be observed within the uncertainties.} (asymptotic giant branch bump), the RC and the RGBB.
+We fitted the LFs with a three-Gaussian model plus an exponential background, which takes into account theasymptotic giant branch bump (AGBB)\footnote{This feature has not been taken into account for the data analysis as it might be too faint to be observed within the uncertainties.} , the RC, and the RGBB.
 The results are shown in Table \ref{basti}.
 For the calculations, we assumed a distance modulus of $\mu = 14.60\pm0.05$ \citep{Gillessen:2017aa}.
-To take into account the uncertainties caused by the different distances of the stars along the line of sight as well as by the extinction correction, we smoothed the theoretical LFs' data points with Gaussians, the FWHM of which was a free parameter during the fits.
-For the uncertainties we also considered the (minor) differences between the $K$ and the $K_s$-bands.
+To take into account the uncertainties caused by the different distances of the stars along the line of sight as well as by the extinction correction, we smoothed the theoretical LF data points with Gaussians, the FWHM of which was a free parameter during the fits.
+For the uncertainties we also considered the (minor) differences between the $K$ and $K_s$ bands.
 Table\,2 summarises the resulting RC and RGBB brightnesses and their relative fractions according to the isochrones of different ages and metallicities.
-Given that the RGBB is a feature that is expected to be present in LFs of old population and given the good fit by the isochrone models, we can conclude that the detection of the RGBB is the most plausible explanation for the observed secondary clump fainter than the RC.
+Given that the RGBB is expected to be present in LFs of old population and given the good fit by the isochrone models, we can conclude that the detection of the RGBB is the most plausible explanation for the observed greater faintness of the secondary clump compared to the RC.